yamahiex/NCsv/README.md

 public string PropertyA { get; set; }
 ```

-You can also inherit the CsvRegularExpressionAttribute.
+You can also inherit the `CsvRegularExpressionAttribute`.

 ```c#
 [AttributeUsage(AttributeTargets.Property, AllowMultiple = false)]